 In the classroom, children will usually enjoy explore electricity by using batteries (cells that make electricity), wires (often with crocodile clips so they are easy to attach), bulbs, switches (they turn circuits on and off, stopping the electrical current from flowing) and buzzers to create simple series circuits.
-They may investigate how to make the bulb brighter or buzzer louder by adding more batteries or if the bulbs dim when more bulbs are added.
+They may investigate how to make the bulb brighter or buzzer louder by adding more batteries or find out if the bulbs dim when more bulbs are added.

-Electrical safety will be discussed as a class or in groups, children might watch video clips or create safety posters.
+Electrical safety will be discussed as a class or in groups; children might watch video clips or create safety posters.

 In Year 6 children will draw electrical circuits using symbols.

 - Give children a pack of Post-it notes and ask them to label all the items in your home that run on electricity.